Home / Journals / PHYTON / Vol.83, 2014

 Phyton-International Journal of Experimental Botany, Vol.83, pp. 243-250, 2014, DOI:10.32604/phyton.2014.83.243

 Abstract Successful establishment of Lotus tenuis, an important legume to improve grasslands in the Pampa Deprimida, might be limited by low seedling vigor.
 The number of crown stems is an important component of vigor.
 The objective of this work was to determine the variability in the number of crown stems on seedlings of 11 Lotus tenuis natural populations sown at high density under semi-controlled conditions.
 Seeds of all populations were collected in the Province of Buenos Aires, Argentina.
 They were sown in plastic pots and cultivated in a greenhouse.
-Eight weeks after seeding, seedlings of each population were grouped according to… More >
+Eight weeks after seeding, seedlings of each population were… More >

 • Open AccessOpen Access